 - Snails are also great tankmates for this Plant

-Another design idea is rooting it in the substrate and let it grow vertically, trimming would also perfect the design to control its growth depending on your tank size.
+Another design idea is to root it in the substrate and let it grow vertically.
+Trimming would also perfect the design to control its growth depending on your tank size.
 The designs will enchant the tank with their colors based on the lightning.
 Light green color under low lightning, dark green under moderate light, and reddish under high light.

-If you put this plant with tankmates such as peaceful fish and plants that produce lots of coverage, this plant will grow faster and take over the tank.
-Is also very easy to propagate.
+If you put this plant with tankmates, such as peaceful fish and plants that produce lots of coverage, this plant will grow faster and take over the tank.
+It is also very easy to propagate.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?